IOsetting/wm-sdk-w806/README.md

 make menuconfig
 ```

-In menuconfig, navigate to Toolchain Configuration -> toolchain path, input the toolchain path you just got(including the tail slash '/'), e.g.
+In menuconfig, navigate to Toolchain Configuration -> toolchain path, input the path (including the tail slash '/'), e.g.
 ```
 /d/w806/csky-elfabiv2-tools-mingw-minilibc-20210423/bin/
 ```
 Leave other settings unchanged, save and exit menuconfig.

-Then compile the project
+Then build the project
 ```bash
 make
 ```
-The result bin is under bin/W806.
+The result files are under bin/W806.

-## Flash
+## Download To Development Board

 * Connect the development board to your PC
 * Run flash tool Upgrade_Tools_V1.4.8.exe
 * Select the correct COM port, and use the default baud rate 115200, Click `打开串口`
 * Select bin file 'W806.fls' from bin/W806
 * Click `下载` to start download
-* Press `Reset` key to reset board, then the tool will start downloading.
+* Press `Reset` key to reset board, then it will start downloading.
-* When download is finished, press `Reset` key again to make it run.
+* When downloading finishes, press `Reset` key again to make it run.

 # Problems

-If you change the code, but nothing is changed after compilation, you need to clean the workspace with
+If the compilation doesn't reflect your code changes, please clean the workspace with
 ```bash
 # Clean previouse files
 make distclean